 Business and Tax Office

-Real Estate Tax - The 2018-19 real estate tax is 19.39 mills (.01939) times the assessed value of property.
+Real Estate Tax - The 2023-2024 real estate tax is 19.91 mills (.01991) times the assessed value of property.
 Property assessment values are determined by the York County Assessment Office - not the school district.
 The assessed value is not necessarily the fair market value or the purchase price.
-Real estate tax bills are mailed to property owners on July 1.
+This year the real estate tax bills will be mailed to property owners on July 1.
 Delinquent real estate taxes (taxes unpaid after December 31) are turned over to the York County Tax Claim Bureau for collection.

 Earned Income Tax - Residents of the District are required to pay 1.3% of their earned income tax (salaries, wages, business profits, etc.) to the York Adams Tax Bureau.
 The Bureau, in turn, distributes .5% to the municipality (borough or township) of the taxpayer's residence and 0.8% is forwarded to the school district.
 Pennsylvania employers will deduct the income tax from your pay.
 If you are self-employed, you must pay the required amount to the Bureau by April 15 (for the preceding calendar year).
 Self-employed persons are required to make quarterly payments to the Bureau.
 For additional information, please visit the York Adams Tax Bureau Website at www.yatb.com.